caiomsouza/pdi_labs/src/r_script/README.md

 # Machine Learning with PDI and R

+This tutorial will teach you how to integrate PDI with R.

-1. Install R Script into PDI 7.0 EE and Windows 10 (64)
+# Install R Script into PDI 7.0 EE and Windows 10 (64)

 Steps:

-* Install R and R Studio (use the latest version)
+1. Install R and R Studio (use the latest version)
-* Install rJava package using R Studio
+2. Install rJava package using R Studio

 ```
 install.packages('rJava')
 ```

-* Set Environment variables for R:
+3. Set Environment variables for R:

 Use the command below in R Studio in order to find out your R_HOME, R_LIBS_USER variables;